Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: MIAs against Federated Prompt-Tuning

+We now analyze the FPR, $\Pr[b'=1 \mid b=0]$, which is more complex.
+A false positive arises whenever a non-member query $q(x)$ selects all $N$ adversarial keys $\{k_{a_j}\}_{j=1}^{N}$ as its top-N choices than to any benign key $\{k_{b_i}\}_{i=1}^{M-N}$.
 To bound this probability, we first model the distribution of non-member query $q(x)$ relative to the benign keys.
 The training objective in Eq. \ref{eq:trainl2p} includes a surrogate loss $\gamma(q(x), k_i)$ that explicitly pulls a selected key $k_i$ to align with the query feature $q(x)$ that selected it.
 Thus, after several rounds of training, the benign keys $\mathcal{K}_{\textsc{benign}}$ will stabilize and function as the centroids for the query vectors $q(x)$ generated from the clients' data (see Fig. \ref{fig:key_query_overview} and Fig. \ref{fig:trainround}).
 This observation forms our foundational assumptions:

 \textbf{Assumption 1 (Benign Keys as Cluster Centroids).} \textit{We assume that the $K = M-N$ benign keys $k_{b_i} \in \mathcal{K}_{\textsc{benign}}$ act as the effective centroids of the non-member query vector distribution.
 Each non-member query $q(x)$ is assumed to belong to the cluster of its nearest benign key.}